 Minnesotans have a long list of winter sports to choose from and eagerly await winter weather predictions.
 Many winter activities depend on snow.
 With that first winter forecast of impending snow, we dig out the skis, snowboards, snowshoes, and ice skates.

 Snowmobilers check out their machines and get them ready to ride.

 Minnesota Ski Resorts, that have been making their own snow for an early start to the season, rejoice that the "real stuff" is on the way.
 The kids, of course, are all hoping for that first "snow day" that will close the schools and send them out to sled and ice skate.

-Merchants stock up on winter sports equipment, snow blowers, snow shovels and other winter merchandise.
+Merchants check winter weather forecasts to decided how to stock up on winter sports equipment and gear like snow blowers, snow shovels and other winter merchandise.
 If we don't get snow, they lose their investment.

 Folk tales and observations of animals are often used to make winter weather predictions.
 In northern Minnesota some people predict how harsh the winter will be by how high the beavers build their lodges.